 As I noted in the previous write-up, AJ’s very name signifies that he is the ‘junior’ version of his dad. (“Meadow,” on the other hand, invokes the regenerative, healing balm of nature.)
 Anthony Junior is the product and purveyor of a culture of degradation and callousness that his father is very guilty of producing and purveying.

 We are slowly being stripped of our humanity, so it is becoming natural that our response to pain and maliciousness is to laugh or look on with indifference or mute fascination.
 I don’t know if Mario Vargas Llosa ever watched The Sopranos, or what he might think of it.
 The series is very much a part of the popular culture that he criticizes, and it certainly has its moments of spectacle (including a couple of doozies in this hour).
 But a more signature characteristic of Chase’s TV show is how stubbornly it avoids spectacle; time and time again, viewers are led to believe that we’re headed towards some violent or mind-blowing scene, only to have Chase turn us away toward something much more mild or banal instead.
-In this hour, Chase generates tension and excitement in a way that is very unexpected for a TV showrunner to do (particularly the showrunner of a mobster drama): he uses a piece of literature.
-Yeats’ “The Second Coming” is one of the world’s most spectacular poems, filled with haunting and mystical imagery, and Chase utilizes it well.
+In this hour, Chase generates lots of tension and excitement, but then he does something that is very unexpected from a TV showrunner (particularly the showrunner of a mobster drama): he gets all literary on us.
+The literary allusion, however, isn’t at all boring or banal.
+William Yeats’ “The Second Coming” is one of the world’s most spectacular poems, filled with haunting and mystical imagery, and Chase utilizes it brilliantly.